 Recommended Lot Size for a $10 Account

-For an account this small, the safest lot size is:
+For an account this small, safe position sizing is non-negotiable:

-- 0.001 lot or smaller is the only safe range
+- 0.001 lot or smaller is the realistic range

-The safest way to calculate your lot size is using: Gold Lot Size Calculator.
+The safest and fastest way is using the Gold Lot Size Calculator.

 - Account balance: $10